clehner/btc-ticker-reduce/README.md

 output the running average after the weight adjustment, on its own line, one line per trade.

+Sometimes trades from LocalBitcoins trades are encountered which have timestamps from far in the past, e.g. several days or weeks.
+It may be that these timestamps were of when the trade was initiated, and they were only finalized presently.
+We treat these trades as if they happened presently.
+When finding such a trade exceeding an age threshold, we note the timestamp difference since the trade before it.
+Then we wait until subsequent trades "catch up" to the previous time by negating this time difference, before using exponential backoff again.
+In this way we maintain the running total/volume when processing far out-of-order trades which would otherwise overwhelm the running total/volume with large exponent values.

 ## Usage

 Use `netcat`/`ncat`/`nc` or `socat` or similar to pipe the socket data through